-Although the above-mentioned estimates were made on the basis of the best information available at year-end, events that take place in the future, specifically including events related with the COVID-19 situation and the war in Ukraine (outlined below), might make it necessary to revise them (upwards or downwards) in coming years.
+Although the above-mentioned estimates were made on the basis of the best information available at year-end, events that take place in the future, specifically including events related with the current global geopolitical situation, particularly the war in Ukraine and the conflict in the Middle East (see below), might make it necessary to revise them (upwards or downwards) in coming years.
 Any changes in accounting estimates would be applied prospectively.